wintrspark/LeaderboardForensics/README.md

 ## Credits

 - **Zpayer** – Author of the original scraping approach implemented in Node.js.
 This project adapts that foundation into Python to broaden accessibility, even if performance differs.
-- **EJota** – Acting as the primary liaison for account reporting and escalation within the moderation environment.
+- **EJota** – Primary and almost-direct channel to report flagged accounts, huge help during the entire project.